-The 15-credit Trauma Studies curriculum is designed to prepare students to understand the of impact of traumatic events on individuals, families, and communities; learn evidence-based interventions for preventing and treating traumatic stress; and apply trauma-informed counseling skills with diverse traumatized populations in professional counseling and volunteer contexts.
-The concentration is comprised of CNSL 531, CNSL 541, CNSL 551, and two relevant electives students may choose according to their areas of desired clinical focus.
-(Students are responsible to document the relevance of the elective courses chosen as well as how he/she worked with the instructor to tailor the coursework toward Trauma Studies learning goals).
+The 15-credit Trauma Studies curriculum is designed to prepare students to understand the impact of traumatic events on individuals, families, and communities; learn evidence-based interventions for preventing and treating traumatic stress; and apply trauma-informed counseling skills with diverse traumatized populations in professional counseling and volunteer contexts.
+The concentration is comprised of CNSL 531, CNSL 540, CNSL 541, CNSL 551, and CNSL 590.
 (See titles and course descriptions on the following pages.)